noura2tarek/flutter_task_2/README.md

 5- One of the images is an asset image and the other is a network image with a placeholder using ( FadeInImage widget),
 6- The two images in the same row with a padding between them.
-7- The images are displayed using 'ImagesRow' widget in a separate file.
+7- The images are displayed using 'ImagesRow' widget in a separate file,
 8- Below the images, a text widget which customized using 'CustomText' widget in a separate file.

 The customized widgets in lib/widgets folder.